Automatically shooting perfect Holy Grail Time Lapse without touching the camera

 - with the TP-Link TL-MR3040 router (any Nikon/Canon camera)

 For controlling the camera I recommend using an Android Tablet, I tested it with the Google Nexus 7 (2012) and Nexus 7 (2013) and can definitely recommend the Nexus in terms of price/performance ratio.
-But it might work with other Android tablets as well, as long as they offer proper USB-OTG support.
+I will work with other Android tablets as well via WiFi, for USB you have to make sure that the device offers proper USB-OTG support.
 You might use the app OTG-Troubleshooter to make sure, that your device properly supports OTG.

 Using this solution together with a motion control unit like the Emotimo